faustinoaq/sswws/README.md

     -v, --version                    Server version
-    -p PORT, --port=PORT             Specifies the port to run on (default 8080) -i IP, --ip=IP                   Specifies the ip to run on (default 127.0.0.1) -d DIR, --dir=DIR                Specifies the directory to run on (default same dir where is executed) -h, --help                       Show this help
+    -p PORT, --port=PORT             Specifies the port to run on (default 8080) -i IP, --ip=IP                   Specifies the ip to run on (default 127.0.0.1) -d DIR, --dir=DIR                Specifies the directory to run on (default same dir) -h, --help                       Show this help
 ```